TIMELINE

 1980

 Identity becomes Ballet Mécanique and Hall makes his record debut with the single Avenues of Oblivion.
-Works with words and graphics as well as film, video and dancers in relation to the band’s multimedia concerts.
-Releases the tapes 1st – 18th and Den triumferende Amor (“The Triumphant Cupid”).
-Performs at the Gammel Kongevej 13 AB project with his elektronic duo Dialogue, a thee-day festival featuring art, music and theatrical performances.
+Arranges and performs at The Art and Music Triangle Project headlining Ballet Mécanique and avant-garde performers No Knox (an ensemble Hall subsequently joins as a musician between 1981 to 1982).
+Performs at the Gammel Kongevej 13 AB project with his electronic duo Dialogue, a three-day festival featuring art, music and theatrical performances.
+Works with words and graphics as well as film, video and dancers in relation to Ballet Mécanique’s multimedia concerts.
+Releases the tapes 1st – 18th and Den Triumferende Amor (“The Triumphant Cupid”).
 Forms the legendary Danish rock group Before with the singer and poet Fritz “Fatal” Bonfils.
-Exhibits visual art and plays with Ballet Mécanique at the NÅ-80 arrangement, another three-day festival featuring young upcoming artists.
+Exhibits visual art and performs with Ballet Mécanique at the NÅ!!80 arrangement, another three-day festival featuring young upcoming artists.
 Publishes the magazines Consumer’s Guide to Welfare part 1, part 2 and part 3 as well as contributing to several issues of Iklipsx, a Danish post-punk art and music magazine.

 1981